Program Requirements

 Oral Examination

 Students who receive a grade of pass on the written examinations are admitted to a two-hour University Oral Qualifying Examination, which is designed to test the fields of major interest and general background, and which typically includes discussion of the dissertation topic.
+Students should be prepared to demonstrate thorough knowledge of the material they did not address in the written portion of the exam.

 Formal Lecture